Skip to main content

 Step 2: Assign hierarchy mapping (watch video)

-In order to use features in Sift like our Org Chart or parts of Profile pages, you'll need to assign hierarchy mapping.
-Hierarchy mapping is used to build your organization structure by letting us know which attribute defines a person's direct manager.
+In order to use features in Sift like our Org Chart or parts of Profile pages, you'll need to assign the Org Chart mapping.
+This is used to build your organization structure by letting us know which attribute defines a person's direct manager.

 For example, you may be importing a CSV that includes the following columns: